strangelookingnerd/qualys-cs-plugin/README.md

  * v1.7.0.1 contains support for the containerd runtime environment.
      * Please refer to the documentation for the required configuration with respect to containerd environment.
  * Platform input field is now changed from dropdown to input text field.
-     * For the Customer's upgrading to v1.7x and if you are using pipeline job in your Jenkins then for this change to work properly, make sure to reconfigure the pipeline snippet for 'Qualys Container Scanning Connector' plugin task in your pipeline post-upgrade.
+     * For the Customer's upgrading to v1.7x and If you are using a pipeline job in your Jenkins, you must reconfigure the pipeline snippet for 'Qualys Container Scanning Connector' plugin task in your pipeline.
+Failure to do will result in the plugin breaking after upgrade.
      * This should be one time activity post-upgrade for existing pipelines to run smoothly.
        Note: This change does not affect the 'Freestyle' jobs in Jenkins.
  * Minor log changes.